 Compare 50 Intermediate Codecs on One Page

-This is a companion post to our mega-article on codecs: How to Choose the Right Codec for Every Project.
+In this article we’ll give you the ability to compare codecs.
+Fifty of them, in fact.
+And if that’s not enough, you’ll find a lot more detail in our mega-article on codecs: How to Choose the Right Codec for Every Project.
 Take a look at that if you haven’t seen it yet!

-- I chose to list 1080p and UHD since they are the most common image sizes, but all of these codecs can handle many other frame sizes as well.
+Firstly, I’m listing 1080p and UHD since they are the most common image sizes.
+But all of these codecs can handle many other frame sizes as well.

-- I also threw in one flavor of h.264 for reference, though it is not a good choice for an intermediate codec!
+Secondly, there’s also one flavor of h.264 for reference, though it is not a good choice for an intermediate codec!

-- For Variable Bitrate codecs, the numbers listed are averages, though the actual number may be slightly higher or lower, depending on the complexity of the project.
+And finally, for Variable Bitrate codecs, the numbers listed are averages.
+The actual number may be slightly higher or lower, depending on the complexity of the project.

-*ProRes can be created on a PC, but only using certain specialized tools (purchase necessary) or with unsupported (and sometimes buggy) reverse-engineered encoders.
-The rest of these codecs can be created on a Mac or a PC with any standard video software.
+(*) While you can create ProRes on a PC, you need to buy specialized tools.
+Or use unsupported and sometimes buggy reverse-engineered encoders.
+Other than that, you can create the rest of these codecs on a Mac or a PC with any standard video software.
 For a much deeper discussion of this topic, please see this article.